dennisbartol/Vue-Knowledge/various/function_computed.md

 <b>3.
 Lazy Evaluation:</b> Computed properties are lazy by default, meaning they won't be evaluated until they are accessed in the template or within the component's JavaScript code.

 <b>4.
-Getter and Setter:</b> Computed properties have both a getter and a setter function.
+Getter and Setter:</b> <ins>Computed properties have both a getter and a setter function</ins>.
 The getter function calculates the value of the computed property based on its dependencies, while the setter function allows you to define custom behavior when trying to assign a value to the computed property.

 Here's a simple example of a computed property in Vue.js: